-OVERVIEW: An offshoot of semiconductor and electronics company Broadcom, the large majority of this foundation’s giving goes to STEM education initiatives, with an emphasis on engineering in some programs and mostly serving areas where Broadcom operates.
-There are some more specific niche programs, but funding is mostly split between support for universities and science competitions.
+OVERVIEW: A division of semiconductor and electronics company Broadcom, the majority of this foundation’s grantmaking funds STEM education initiatives.
+Funding is mostly split between support for universities and science competitions.

-IP TAKE: Broadcom is really into sponsoring and providing training for science competitions, particularly in regions where the corporation operates.
-But it also gives unrestricted funds to universities, which are identified by a committee.
+IP TAKE: Broadcom prioritizes science competitions, particularly in regions where the corporation operates.
+However, it also gives unrestricted funds to universities, which are identified by a committee.
 University funding is invite-only, but the STEM / Community program is more open.

-Broadcom’s flagship program is a project sponsored by the foundation and administered by the Society for Science and the Public is MASTERS.
-The program, as Broadcom puts it, “the premier science and engineering competition for middle school students around the world.”
-The U.S. competition hosts sixth, seventh and eighth graders, who vie for cash prizes that can benefit them, their teachers and their schools.
-Aside from the prizes, Broadcom hopes the competitions spark a love of science during a formative time in life.
-There’s also an international MASTERS program that serves more than a dozen countries.
+Broadcom MASTERS, the company’s flagship program, is a project sponsored by the foundation and administered by the Society for Science and the Public.
+The program is, as Broadcom puts it, “the premier science and engineering competition for middle school students around the world.”
+The U.S. competition hosts sixth, seventh and eighth graders, who vie for cash prizes to benefit them, their teachers, and their schools.
+Aside from the prizes, Broadcom hopes the competitions inspire a lifelong love of science.
+There is also an international MASTERS program that serves more than a dozen countries.

-Along those same lines, the Foundation backs other local and regional science fairs affiliated with SSP that are held near Broadcom facilities, inviting employees from the company to volunteer as organizers and judges.
-Really hammering down on those science fairs, there’s another subprogram that helps middle school teachers learn how to effectively participate in science fairs and other project-based instruction.
+Along those same lines, the Foundation funds other local and regional science fairs affiliated with SSP.
+These are held near Broadcom facilities and invite company employees to volunteer as organizers and judges.
+Additionally, there is another subprogram that helps middle school teachers learn to effectively participate in science fairs and other project-based instruction.
 The other main pre-college program involves cash prizes awarded to outstanding STEM teachers.

-For college-level funding, Broadcom “supports innovative research around the world to foster innovation, insight and leadership in engineering, communications and related fields...among leading universities in key regions where Broadcom has a presence.”
-California universities have been major beneficiaries of Broadcom funding, but the foundation supports prominent university engineering programs across the country and around the world.
+For University funding, Broadcom “supports academic workshops around the world that foster innovation and insight and inspire leadership and collegiality among university students who are performing research in related fields of engineering, science and communications.”
+California universities are major beneficiaries of Broadcom funding, but the foundation supports prominent university engineering programs across the country and around the world.